modxcms/mab-recommendations/proposed/a11y-setup.md

 ⌛️ This recommendation should not increase the amount of time it takes to install MODX.
 For example, these options could be hidden behind a button or&nbsp;`<summary>`.

-📦&ensp;The core installation will ship with a default set of preferences configurable upon installation, but it is important that these preferences are not defined strictly by the core.
-Third Party Components (is that what we are calling Extras now?) should be able to register their own preferences that are accessible during&nbsp;installation.
+📦&ensp;~~The core installation will ship with a default set of preferences configurable upon installation, but it is important that these preferences are not defined strictly by the core.
+Third Party Components (is that what we are calling Extras now?) should be able to register their own preferences that are accessible during&nbsp;installation.~~

 🛠&ensp;Preferences should be able to be set as System, User, and/or `localStorage` Settings.
 This will allow MODX to be tailored to just your device, just your user, or system&nbsp;wide.